Australia election threatens shape of $34 billion broadband plan

 A national high-speed network is central to Australia's plans to become one of the world's leading "digital economies" as it seeks alternative drivers of growth to replace a fading mining investment boom.

-The planned network, which takes the fiber-optic cable direct to households and businesses, would be one of the most advanced in the world.
+The planned network, which takes the fibre-optic cable direct to households and businesses, would be one of the most advanced in the world.

 But just three years in, the 10-year project is plagued by problems, including delays that led the government-owned NBN Co to seize back control of construction in the Northern Territory from Syntheo, a joint venture of Lend Lease Corp Ltd and specialist construction firm Service Stream Ltd.